-Years ago, when I was in the middle of a divorce, I remembered thinking I'd never be happy again.
+Years ago, when I was in the middle of divorce proceedings, I remembered thinking I'd never be happy again.

 My life was in such turmoil and I was so consumed by sadness and anger that I couldn't imagine any future where I would be over my bad marriage or divorce, let alone be able to learn, heal, grow and move on.

 If you are preparing to start the divorce process or are currently in the midst of your own divorce, you can probably relate!

 But I want you to know that there is a such thing as a positive divorce.

-Once my divorce was far behind me, I chose to spend a lot of time reflecting on my marriage and everything that happened.
+Once my divorce was far behind me, I chose to spend a lot of time reflecting on my unhappy marriage and everything that happened during this unhealthy relationship.